NU-Askarovich/Persistent-Live-USB-manual/README.md

 - 2️⃣ Hardware required
 - 3️⃣ Formatting and writing ISO to a flash drive using Rufus
 - 4️⃣ Ubuntu installation on second flash drive
-- 5️⃣ RST turning off
+- 5️⃣ (Optional) Switch Intel RST to AHCI
+   *Skip this section if you’re only running Ubuntu from USB.*
 - 6️⃣ Checking Ubuntu for functionality
 - 7️⃣ How to return to Windows OS again?